Second Avenue North and Broadway, Fargo, ND

 With a mutually beneficial public-private partnership, this empty slate will be transformed into a mid-rise, mixed-use tower that will add to a vibrant city core and change the skyline of downtown Fargo.

-The project includes corporate headquarters for hundreds of team members of RDO companies, ground floor retail, an 110-key hotel, and residential condominiums.
+The project includes corporate headquarters for hundreds of team members of RDO companies, ground floor retail, a boutique hotel, and residential condominiums.

 Adding a new center of commerce into the heart of downtown creates more economic activity and opportunity for all.
 Bringing additional people downtown will have a positive impact on the growth of the neighborhood, its merchants, restauranteurs, residents, visitors, and other stakeholders.